marhaupe/go-graphql-bootstrap/README.md

 # go-graphql-bootstrap

-This is a very basic bootstrap for a GraphQL server powered by [gqlgen](https://github.com/99designs/gqlgen)
+This is a very basic bootstrap for a GraphQL server powered by [gqlgen](https://github.com/99designs/gqlgen).
+The only thing I added is logging.
+Per default, every query that is not an introspect query, including its variables and its result, will be logged.

 ## How to use this bootstrap